brianglass/anastasis/files/ProdigalE.md

 <a href="#_ftnref1" id="_ftn1"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[1]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> This word *geosporo* is not attested in the lexica, though the meaning is obvious.</span>

 <a href="#_ftnref2" id="_ftn2"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[2]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The first sentence of this sticheron is not easy.
-The use of the preposition *eis*, Â‘toÂ’, with the passive of *pisteuo* is, so far as I can tell, unprecedented.
-The passive Â‘To be entrusted with somethingÂ’ would normally have the accusative of the thing entrusted.
+The use of the preposition *eis*, ‘to’, with the passive of *pisteuo* is, so far as I can tell, unprecedented.
+The passive ‘To be entrusted with something’ would normally have the accusative of the thing entrusted.
 The Slavonic is equally odd.
-Bishop Kallistos takes the meaning to be Â‘withÂ’, which at least makes sense, and for the moment I follow him.
-It is unclear what the Â‘sinless and living land isÂ’.
+Bishop Kallistos takes the meaning to be ‘with’, which at least makes sense, and for the moment I follow him.
+It is unclear what the ‘sinless and living land is’.
 The latter adjective is not scriptural and the former only occurs twice, at Deuteronomy 29:18 and John 8:7; neither of which is of any help.
-The word Â‘butÂ’ in the first line is not in the Greek and there is a colon after Â‘sinÂ’.
+The word ‘but’ in the first line is not in the Greek and there is a colon after ‘sin’.
 The latter would not make sense.
-It is simpler to take Â‘having sown the ground with sinÂ’ with what follows.
-In Slavonic Â‘reapedÂ’ and Â‘piledÂ’ are also participles, which all depend on Â‘I was entrustedÂ’ in the first clause.
+It is simpler to take ‘having sown the ground with sin’ with what follows.
+In Slavonic ‘reaped’ and ‘piled’ are also participles, which all depend on ‘I was entrusted’ in the first clause.
 This is also very odd.
-As so often in these texts, one can ask to whom the Â‘IÂ’ refers.
-In one sense it clearly refers to the writer, and hence to the person praying, but if the opening phrase means Â‘entrusted withÂ’, there could also be a allusion to Adam.
-There is no obvious reference to the Profligate Son, except, perhaps, the use of the word Â‘countryÂ’. </span>
+As so often in these texts, one can ask to whom the ‘I’ refers.
+In one sense it clearly refers to the writer, and hence to the person praying, but if the opening phrase means ‘entrusted with’, there could also be a allusion to Adam.
+There is no obvious reference to the Profligate Son, except, perhaps, the use of the word ‘country’. </span>

 <a href="#_ftnref3" id="_ftn3"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[3]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The word *apolikmazo* <span style="mso-spacerun: yes"> </span>is not attested in the lexical, but again the meaning is obvious.</span>

-<a href="#_ftnref4" id="_ftn4"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[4]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The usual meaning is Â‘payÂ’, used with reference to soldiers, but the word is connected with *sitos*, Â‘cornÂ’, and so the meaning must be the one proposed above.</span>
+<a href="#_ftnref4" id="_ftn4"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[4]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The usual meaning is ‘pay’, used with reference to soldiers, but the word is connected with *sitos*, ‘corn’, and so the meaning must be the one proposed above.</span>

-<a href="#_ftnref5" id="_ftn5"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[5]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The Greek *basileia* means both Â‘kingdomÂ’ and Â‘kingshipÂ’.</span>
+<a href="#_ftnref5" id="_ftn5"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[5]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The Greek *basileia* means both ‘kingdom’ and ‘kingship’.</span>

 <a href="#_ftnref6" id="_ftn6"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[6]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> See the note to the Liti of the previous Sunday.</span>

 <a href="#_ftnref7" id="_ftn7"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[7]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The only reference in Liddell and Scott is to Isaias 11:6, which is the only occurrence of the word in Scripture.
-The Septuagint has pointed up the reference to animals, since the Hebrew simply means Â‘dwell withÂ’.</span>
+The Septuagint has pointed up the reference to animals, since the Hebrew simply means ‘dwell with’.</span>

 <a href="#_ftnref8" id="_ftn8"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[8]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> See the rubrics for the previous Sunday.</span>